The orbital-driven topological phase transition and planar Hall responses in ternary tellurides Weyl semi-metals: Introduction

-WSM phase in both ternary tellurides originates from d orbitals of Ta atoms Ta-5${5d_{z^2}}$, -${5d_{xz}}$, and p orbitals of Te atoms Te-${5p_{y}}$ where the nature of d orbital symmetry play an crucial role in determining type of WPs.
-The type-II nature of WPs below the Fermi level is contributed from Rh-${4d_{xz}}$ which makes TaRhTe$_4$ as hybrid WSM, whereas due to strong electronic correlation of Ir-${5d_{xz}}$, the type-I WPs below Fermi level is annihilated making TaIrTe$_4$ as type-II WSM.
-Additionally, we also systematically study the effect of topological phase on PHE in both TaRhTe$_4$ and TaIrTe$_4$.
-Finally we employed a tight-binding model for type-I, type-II and hybrid WSM to explain our findings in connection to its dressed effective masses.
+WSM phase in both ternary tellurides originates from d orbitals of Ta atoms Ta-${5d_{z^2}}$, -${5d_{xz}}$, and p orbitals of Te atoms Te-${5p_{y}}$ where the nature of d orbital symmetry play an crucial role in determining type of WPs. {{In TaRhTe$_4$, the WPs below the Fermi level are of type-II in nature, whereas WPs above Fermi level are of type-I in nature.
+Both type of WPs in TaRhTe$_4$ are contributed from Rh-${4d_{xz}}$ and -4${d_{z^2}}$ which makes TaRhTe$_4$ as hybrid WSM.
+The substitution of Rh by Ir induces a redistribution of orbital occupancy, leading to an enhanced contribution of the Ir-5${d_{z^2}}$ orbital relative to the Ir-5${d_{xz}}$ near the Fermi level.
+This orbital reorganization increases the tilting of the type-I WPs and eventually converts them to type-II WPs above Fermi level while already existing type-II WPs below Fermi level are annihilated.
+As a result, TaIrTe$_4$ emerges as type-II WSM without altering the underlying crystal symmetry as compared to TaRhTe$_4$.}} Additionally, we also systematically study the effect of topological phase on PHE in both TaRhTe$_4$ and TaIrTe$_4$.
+Finally we employed a tight-binding model for type-I, type-II and hybrid WSM to explain our findings in connection to its {{velocity modulated off-diagonal effective mass.}}

 The manuscript is organised as follows.
 In Sec.~\ref{sec1}, we investigate topological characterization of WPs in TaXTe$_4$ (X=Rh, Ir) followed by Sec.~\ref{sec2} where we discuss our results on the electronic structure and topological properties.
-In Sec.~\ref{sec3}, next we explore how the orbital-driven topological phase transition affects chiral anomaly mediated planar Hall responses of both ternary tellurides and employ a tight-binding model to investigate the role of effective mass on PHE in Sec.~\ref{sec4}.
+In Sec.~\ref{sec3}, next we explore how the orbital-driven topological phase transition affects chiral anomaly mediated planar Hall responses of both ternary tellurides and employ a tight-binding model to investigate the role of the {{velocity modulated off-diagonal effective mass anisotropy}} on PHE in Sec.~\ref{sec4}.
 Finally, in Sec.~\ref{sec5}, we summarize our results and end with a conclusion.